SIUE-ITS/cluster-docs/docs/user_guides/data_management/transfer_files_command_line.md

 #### Using rclone

-For cloud storage, you can use the `rclone` module to transfer files: `module load rclone`.
+For cloud storage, you can use the `rclone` module to transfer files.
 This requires some initial setup and configuration.
 For more information, see the guide for [Transferring Files Using Rclone](user_guides/data_management/transfer_files_rclone.md).

 </details>